If you’re looking for a simple but extensive guide for how to organize your life, then you’re in the right place.

 #1: Get Rid Of Useless Stuff

 Can your house use a little spring cleaning?
-Well, in the spirit of reducing clutter and organizing your life, start purging household items that only seem to be good for taking up space.
+Well, in the spirit of minimizing and organizing your life, start purging household items that only seem to be good for taking up space.

 Simply go through your house and choose to donate, give away, or throw out anything that you feel isn’t a necessary part of your life.